MehmetKaplan/tamed-chatgpt/README.md

 ### init

-The `init` function initializes the database connection pool.
-Additionally it provides a method to increase the log level.
+The `init` function initializes the connection parameters.
+Additionally it provides a method to log.

 | Parameter | Type | Description |
 | --- | --- | --- |